Telecoms

 Telecoms: A High-Value Target

 Telecom providers are high-value targets for cyber attacks because their databases carry detailed information on millions of customers.
 A successful telecom data breach could expose contact details, dates of birth, social security numbers, driver’s license information and credit card details.
-The telecom industry was among the most frequently targeted industries by ransomware operators during the second quarter of 2021, according to research by McAfee Enterprise.

 Mobile apps are the primary touchpoint for accessing these services and providing new business opportunities.
 Failure to properly secure APIs leads to system breaches, unauthorized access to private data, and ultimately loss of customers.